Skip to content

 Camera API from the expo-camera library uses a method called takePictureAsync() to take a picture.
 It saves the photographed image in the app’s cache directory by default.

-The method accepts a configuration object with different options such as quality, base64, skipProcessing, exif, etc. We will use two options:
+The method accepts a configuration object with different options such as quality, base64, skipProcessing, exif, and more.
+We will use two options:

 These options are passed as properties in a JavaScript object.
 This object is then further passed as an argument to the takePictureAsync method.